-Thanks to Paula Morrow for this guest post!
-Paula is co-faculty with Jan Fields for our Writing for the Educational Market workshop.
+We’d like to thank Paula Morrow for this blog post.
+Paula is co-faculty (with Jan Fields) for Writing for the Educational Market.
+Thanks, Paula!

 When you write for a trade publisher, you follow that publisher’s guidelines.
 Usually these are fairly straightforward: word limit, age range, editorial preferences.

 In the educational market, you will enter a whole new world of guidelines, or “specs” (specifications), that you must heed.
 Whether your assignment is fiction or nonfiction, test questions or poetry or something else, it will often include many pages of instructions and sometimes even a large multi-column, multi-line spreadsheet that looks downright scary.

 Don’t be scared!
 The truth is that your editor wants you to do well and will work with you to help you succeed.